All hate groups have beliefs or practices that attack or malign an entire class of people, typically for their immutable characteristics.

 Rise of Hate Groups

 The SPLC has documented an explosive rise in the number of hate groups since the turn of the century, driven in part by anger over Latino immigration and demographic projections showing that whites will no longer hold majority status in the country by around 2040.
-As the chart shows, this rise accelerated in 2009, the year President Obama took office, before leveling off and beginning to decline in 2011.
-Read about our most recent count in 2015, when the total number of groups increased for the first time in three years (download a PDF of the HateMap).
+The rise accelerated in 2009, the year President Obama took office, but declined after that, in part because large numbers of extremists were moving to the web and away from on-the-ground activities.
+In the last two years, in part due to a presidential campaign that flirted heavily with extremist ideas, the hate group count has risen again.
+Read our most recent report or see a full list of active hate groups.

 Hate Map National Numbers

-Increase in total number of hate groups up from 2014.
+Increase in total number of anti-Muslim hate groups up from 2015.